WyvrnOfficial/RazerSensa_DevKit/README.md

 ##### 2.1.1 Overview

 The Synesthesia engine integrates the Chroma DLL enabled games with various Razer Sensa haptic devices to provide a synchronized gaming experience that involves dynamic haptic feedback based on in-game events.
 The DevKit contains an example of the Hogwarts Legacy haptic integration.
-A complete documentation on Synesthesia can be found at this link: https://www.interhaptics.com/doc/chroma-sensa/#synesthesia
+A complete documentation on Synesthesia can be found at this link: [https://www.interhaptics.com/doc/chroma-sensa/#synesthesia ](https://doc.wyvrn.com/docs/wyvrn-sdk/wyvrn-configuration/haptics/)

 The Synesthesia apps can be found in the folder `ReleaseConsole`.
-The engine is shipped in Synapse 4 when Esther and Kraken V4 will launch.
+The engine is shipped in Synapse 4 when Esther and Kraken V4 Pro will launch.

 To use the console version instead of the production version of Synesthesia (included in Synapse 4) follow the steps below.